Ed94/VEFontCache-Odin/docs/Readme.md

 A wrapper for `parser_get_font_vertical_metrics`.
 Will provide the ascent, descent, and line_gap for a font entry.

+Stuff used by the draw list generation interface or just getters and setters.

 ## Miscellaneous

-Stuff used by the draw list generation interface or just getters and setters.
+### get_font_entry

+Provides the backend Entry for for the given `Font_ID` (passed immutably).
+If the user desires a mutable reference, just resolve it manually.

 ### get_cursor_pos